Maastricht University Office

 The HR policy of UM is being realised within the faculties and other organisational units, in consultation with employees and their supervisors and assisted by HR consultants.

 For more information on the HR organisation, HR policy and contact details see: 'Working at UM'.

 The department of Marketing & Communications (M&C) is responsible for improving the reputation of Maastricht University and maintaining/ increasing the university's network.
-M&C currently has a staff of 31 working in the following departments: Student recruitment, Press, Central Editing, and the House Style office.
+M&C currently has a staff of about 40 working in the following departments: Corporate Communication, Digital Innovation, Editing, Events and Marketing.

 M&C communication activities focus on three spearheads:

 - Student Recruitment